-If “CSI” and those other crime-scene TV shows are to be believed, criminals don’t have a chance.
-A finger smudge on a light switch, a flake of shed skin, or a sweat-stained fiber is all the information an investigator needs to positively identify the perpetrator and put him or her behind bars.
+If CSI and those other police procedural TV shows are to be believed, criminals don’t have a chance.
+A finger smudge on a light switch, a flake of skin, or a sweat-stained fiber is all the information an investigator needs to positively identify the perpetrator and put him or her behind bars.

-“When we first saw ‘CSI’ 15 years ago or so, we said that’s ridiculous; it doesn’t happen that way.
-But I’ve been in this field all my life and I have to say I’ve been blown away particularly over the last 5 years in how far things have come.
-I hate to say it, but we actually are now getting kind of ‘CSI’-like,” says Timothy Palmbach (Figure 1), who spent 22 years with the Connecticut State Police as a detective in the major crimes unit, and as a specialist in crime scene analysis and forensic science.
-Palmbach is now a private forensics consultant, as well as professor and chair of forensic science at the University of New Haven, which launched the nation’s first master’s degree in forensics technology in 2015 (1).
+“When we first saw CSI 15 years ago or so, we said that’s ridiculous; it doesn’t happen that way.
+But I’ve been in this field all my life, and I have to say I’ve been blown away, particularly over the last five years, in how far things have come.
+I hate to say it, but we actually are now getting kind of CSI-like,” says Timothy Palmbach (Figure 1), who spent 22 years with the Connecticut State Police as a detective in the major crimes unit, as well as also a specialist in crime scene analysis and forensic science.
+Palmbach is now a private forensics consultant, as well as professor and chair of forensic science at the University of New Haven (UNH) in Connecticut, which launched the nation’s first master’s degree in forensics technology in 2015 .

 The Changing Face of Forensics

-Some of the most important improvements in law-enforcement investigations fall under the heading of crime-scene documentation, according to Palmbach.
-This goes beyond traditional video and drawings and adds the capabilities of alternate light source-based tools for enhancing bloodstains, gunshot residues, and fingerprints; drones for overhead views; and 3-D scanning of the scene.
+Some of the most important improvements in law-enforcement investigations fall under the heading of crime scene documentation, according to Palmbach.
+This goes beyond traditional video and drawings and adds the capabilities of alternate light-source-based tools for enhancing bloodstains, gunshot residues, and fingerprints; drones for overhead views; and three-dimensional scanning of the scene.
 “You can virtually recreate every attribute, every aspect of that entire scene and know every dimension and relative position, and you can change the perspective and the modeling,” Palmbach explains.

-In-field, rapid analysis of DNA is also having an impact on forensics investigations.
+Rapid in-field analysis of deoxyribonucleic acid (DNA) is also having an impact on forensics investigations.
 In fact, Palmbach is collaborating on a project to help prevent criminal activities, such as illegal baby transfers or human trafficking, at a very heavily used border crossing in Europe.
 “Here, we might want to test an alleged family unit that is coming across the border with a baby but either they don’t have the correct documentation or you’re concerned about the validity of the paperwork,” he says.
-“In that case, we can actually do a DNA analysis of that whole family by taking a buccal swab, and with portable rapid DNA analysis, we can get an indication in a approximately 80 minutes and with potentially a 99.5 percent correlation to determine whether that baby is actually theirs.”
+“In that case, we can actually do a DNA analysis of that whole family by taking a buccal swab, and, with portable rapid DNA analysis, we can get an indication in a approximately 80 minutes and with potentially a 99.5% correlation to determine whether that baby is actually theirs.”

 He sees such identification capabilities and biometrics continuing to improve, but there’s still a long way to go.
 “The reality is that it’s still a lot harder than those TV shows suggest to do forensics work.
 We have a lot more glitches and things go wrong a lot more often, but we are truly getting closer to those kinds of technology becoming a reality.”